ZA1NZAFAR/practical-exercises-DevOps/TP-2/README.md

 1. Use `kubectl create deployment nginx-web --image=nginx` to create a deployment witch launch an Nginx pod.
 This may take a few minutes as it must pull the Nginx container image down from the Internet.

-2. Run `kubectl get pod,deployment` to see that the previous step created a deployment object as well as a single pod (managed by the deployment).
+2. Run `kubectl get pods,deployments` to see that the previous step created a deployment object as well as a single pod (managed by the deployment).

 3. Run `kubectl describe deployment <deployment-name>` to get more details on the deployment created by step 1.

 4. Run `kubectl describe pod <pod-name>` to get more details on the pod created by step 1.

-5. Use `kubectl expose deployment nginx-web --name nginx-service --port=8888` to make this Nginx pod accessible outside the cluster.
+5. Use `kubectl expose deployment nginx-web --name nginx-service --port=8888` to create a service in order to make this Nginx pod accessible outside the cluster.

-6. Use `kubectl get pod,deployment,service` to see the objects created by the previous two steps.
+6. Use `kubectl get pods,deployments,service` to see the objects created by the previous two steps.
 You should see a single deployment, a single pod, and a single service.

 7. Run `kubectl describe service nginx-service` to get more details on the pod created by step 1.
 Note the "Selector" line, which shows that this service is using the "app=nginx-web" label to note the pods that will be part of this service.